Kourtney Kardashian ‘Open’ To Dating Liam Payne After His Flirty Instagram Comment

-Kourtney Kardashian is reportedly open to the idea of dating former One Direction member, Liam Payne, after he left a flirty comment on one of her recent sexy Instagram posts.
+Kourtney Kardashian is reportedly open to the idea of dating former One Direction member Liam Payne, after he left a flirty comment on one of her recent sexy Instagram posts.

 “[Kourtney is] flattered over Liam’s comment.
 She loves younger guys and her first question when she saw the comment was, ‘how old is he?'” an insider told the outlet.